brstrutt/PersonalWebsiteV2/content/shopping_list.md

 - rope + pulleys to use indoors for drying clothes over the stairs
 - Hinges for cabinets
 - slidy flat things to replace the office chair wheels
-- cap for the shower extension of the bath taps?
-- Some tool to help me unscrew the shower extension on the bath

 ## Tools